-So far the census was conducted using the doubling sample technique in which the first phase includes sending the forest official, guards and forest rangers to collect raw data based on pugmarks, scat, and leftover pray.
+So far the tiger census was conducted using the doubling sample technique in which the first phase includes sending the forest official, guards and forest rangers to collect raw data based on pugmarks, scat, and leftover pray.

 While the 2nd phase includes the data and images from camera traps.
 Once both the data is in place, the data is then used to identify tigers individually

-Use of digital techniques in tiger census:
+Use of technology and digital techniques in recent Tiger Census 2018

 With the new Digital Tiger census technique the doubling sample technique will remain the same.
 Along with it, an Android application is been introduced to make the tier count more accurate.

 It will be the first time since 2006, The forest officials are making use of so much technology.
 Back in 2006 During the first census, there were only 1411 tigers counted adding another 295 to make the count to 1706 Tigers in 2010 and 2226 Tigers in 2014.